 Ballet Kelowna’s 2024 fall touring programming features a stunning lineup of signature works from Ballet Kelowna’s contemporary ballet repertoire.
-Each program will feature three of the following pieces: Cameron Fraser-Monroe’s powerful and compelling taqəš [tawKESH], Guillaume Côté’s mesmerizing Bolero, Simone Orlando’s thoughtful Delicate Fire, Seiji Suzuki’s poignant Stolen Tide, or Fraser-Monroe’s satirical The Cowboy Act Suite.
+Each program will feature three of the following pieces: Cameron Fraser-Monroe’s compelling taqəš [tawKESH], Guillaume Côté’s mesmerizing Bolero, Simone Orlando’s thoughtful Delicate Fire, Seiji Suzuki’s poignant Stolen Tide, or Fraser-Monroe’s satirical The Cowboy Act Suite.
 This high-energy programming promises to please a wide range of spectators.

 Cameron Fraser-Monroe brings his classical ballet training, knowledge of traditional Coast Salish, Grass, and Hoop Dance, and experience as a contemporary dancer to taqəš [tawKESH], which means “to return something” in Ayajuthem, the language belonging to the Homalco, Klahoose, K’omoks and Tla’amin Nations.
 Set to several songs by Polaris Prize-winning composer and singer Jeremy Dutcher, taqəš follows the traditional story “Raven Returns the Water,” centred around ῤoho (raven) and walθ (frog).